-- Ensure that interventions have been attempted and data has been collected. - Coordinate the scheduling of all staffings and ARDs between necessary stakeholders.

-Be prepared to discuss current interventions/accommodations in place and the student's response to them (present written documentation of student data).
+- Ensure that interventions have been attempted and data has been collected. - Schedule all staffings and ARDs. - Be prepared to discuss current interventions/accommodations in place and the student's response to them (present written documentation of student data). - Listen to suggestions/interventions/concerns posed by the Program Managers and/or staff from the potential receiving campus. - Complete all necessary paperwork for ARDs (i.e., FBA, BIP, IEPs, transportation, etc.).

-- Listen to suggestions/interventions/concerns posed by the Program Managers and/or staff from the potential receiving campus. - Complete all necessary paperwork for ARDs (i.e., FBA, BIP, IEPs, transportation, etc.). - Allow the proposed campus/program to observe the student prior to the ARD.
+• Allow for the proposed campus/program to observe the student prior to the ARD.

-The Role of the Receiving Campus/Program Staff

-The role of the Receiving Campus/Program Staff is to:
+The Role of the Receiving Campus/Program Staff (including Nonpublic Day School staff) The role of the Receiving Campus/Program Staff is to:

-- Listen and consider the recommendations of the sending campus/educational staff as they explain the student's current academic and/or behavior concerns/lack of response to intervention/thoughts regarding continuing current placement. - Review written documentation of student data. - Collaborate with the sending school staff and Program Manager to propose any changes to IEPs, BIP, scheduling, and placement recommendations. - Send a representative (e.g., administrator, teacher, CCC, DH, ARD Facilitator, etc.) to attend the staffing and ARD.
+- Listen and consider the recommendations of the sending campus/educational staff as they explain the student's current academic and/or behavior concerns/lack of response to intervention/thoughts regarding continuing current placement. - Review written documentation of student data. - Collaborate with the sending school staff and Program Manager to propose any changes to IEPs, BIP, scheduling, and placement recommendations. - Conduct an observation of the student prior to ARD, if needed. - Send a representative (e.g., administrator, teacher, CCC, DH, ARD Facilitator, etc.) to attend the staffing and ARD.

-Following the staffing, the ARD Committee (including staff members from the student's current educational program and from the proposed program meet at the student's current campus to consider the recommendations and the ARD committee makes all decisions necessary regarding change of program and placement.
-The ARD meeting is held at the campus the student is currently attending (not the campus/program that is being proposed).
-Note that the location of the new program is not an ARD committee decision but should be determined prior to the ARD to consider change of placement.
+Following the second staffing, the ARD Committee (including staff members from the student's current educational program and from the proposed program meet at the student's current campus to consider the recommendations and the ARD committee makes all decisions necessary regarding change of program and placement. \\ The ARD meeting is held at the campus the student is currently attending (not the campus/program that is being proposed). \Note that the location of the new program is not an ARD committee decision, but if at all necessary, should be determined prior to the ARD to consider change of placement.